-A list of Sub-contracotrs/Sub-processors utilised at the time of entering into of the Main Agreement is set out below: [Please list names/identity and place of used Sub-processors]
+A list of Sub-contractors/Sub-processors utilized at the time of entering into of the Main Agreement is set out below:

-All services provided is hosted on Google XXX
+All services provided is hosted on Google Encrypted Servers

-All emails sent from the service is passed through XXX
+All emails sent from the service is passed through Sendgrid

 6. Security Measures

-Technical and organisational measures.
-Supplier shall take the technical and organisational measures for the protection of the Personal Data that are appropriate with regard to the sensitivity of the Personal Data; the particular risks that exist; existing technical capabilities and the costs of implementing the measures.
-The Personal Data shall be protected from any type of unauthorized processing such as change, destruction or unauthorised access and dissemination.
+Technical and organizational measures.
+Supplier shall take the technical and organizational measures for the protection of the Personal Data that are appropriate with regard to the sensitivity of the Personal Data; the particular risks that exist; existing technical capabilities and the costs of implementing the measures.
+The Personal Data shall be protected from any type of unauthorized processing such as change, destruction or unauthorized access and dissemination.
 Supplier, accordingly, undertakes to take all measures stipulated in Article 32 of the GDPR.

-The technical and organisational measures we have implemented are summarized below:
+The technical and organizational measures we have implemented are summarized below:

 Communications over the Internet are encrypted in transit using Transport Layer Security (TLS) to protect data between Spotterfish apps and our servers